top of page

 Self-Criticism is Everywhere

-Since I’ve been thinking about this for myself over the last few weeks, I’ve also begun to also notice how many others around me are being hard on themselves for very tiny, normal, human mistakes.
+Since I’ve been thinking about this over the last week, I’ve also noticed how many others around me are being hard on themselves for very tiny, normal, human mistakes.

-When a friend or collegue does it, you can probably see the thing in perspective and would encourage them to go easy on themselves.
+When a friend or colleague does this, you can probably see the thing in perspective and encourage them to be gentle with themselves.
 You can see that rather than agonising over what went wrong, they would be better to let that emotion go, and spend energy thinking about how it could be different next time.

-A powerful practice would be developing the ability to do this for ourselves as well as those around us.
-If we can get comfortable forgiving ourselves for the mini things that aren't exactly as we'd like them, it will be so much easier when the bigger things happen too.
+If we can get comfortable forgiving ourselves for the tiny things that aren't exactly as we'd like them, it will be so much easier when the bigger things happen too.

-This is all part of creating habits of self-acceptance, which in my opinion is one of the most powerful positions to be in.
+This is all part of creating habits of self-acceptance, which in my opinion is one of the most powerful thing to cultivate.
 If I'm busy resisting what actually 'is' then I'm using up valuable energy than could be used for making change and progress.

 Carl Jung said: “The curious paradox is that when I accept myself just as I am, then I can change.”

 Self-acceptance and self-forgiveness fit seamlessly hand in hand.
-They free up space for evolution.
+They free up space for evolution and change.

 I see self-forgiveness as a stepping stone to growth, not as an excuse to carry on doing the same unhelpful behaviour again and again!